 The orginal HATT loudspeaker first appeared in 2001 and has been one of the most successful designs from Humble Homemade Hifi to date.
 There have been many variations on this loudspeaker including some "Special Edtion" versions that used Seas Excel drivers.
 The basic concept has always been the same in every version, a very compact monitor loudspeaker based around a small 12cm midwoofer.
 Now it's time for the eighth generation of this little speaker: the HATT MK-VIII.
 This model has been designed to maximize the potential of a mico-monitor using knowledge gained during the Plutone project.
 Great detail has gone into the optimal coherence between drivers, cabinet and crossover while keeping cost in mind.

 The tweeter used for the MK-VIII version of the HATT is sourced from Scan-Speak and made in Denmark.
 It is the famous 26mm ring-radiator tweeter R2604-8330.
 Compared to the basic version, this tweeter has an extra magnet added on the rear increasing the magnetic force and at the same time creating a large rear volume which in turn lowers the tweeter's resonance frequency to a point far outside is used range.
 Personally I find the double magnet version to sound a fraction more "snappy" than the single magnet version.
 The single magnet version can sometimes be a little too smooth to my liking.
-The R2604-8330 has the same smoothness as the single magnet version but with a bit more "bite".
+The R2604-8330 has the same smoothness and transprancy as the single magnet version but with a bit more "bite".

 The 12cm midwoofer is also sourced from Scan-Speak and made in Denmark.
 This midwoofer is based on the 12W/8524G00 and has undergone a small but important modification.
 An extra magnet has been added on the rear increasing the magnetic force by a few percent.
 Besides raising the BL-factor it consequently lowers the Q of the driver.
 Seeing as the moving mass is not altered, the result is better dynamic response and a fraction higher efficiency.
 The audible result is increased expression in the music and also a better match with the double magnet tweeter.
 These woofers are sold as matched pairs with the kit, as are all drivers from Humble Homemade Hifi.
 Matching drivers, components and crossovers is imperative for obtaining maximum stable and spatious imaging.
 You can download datasheets of the midwoofer and tweeter from the grey section at the top of this page.